Healthy Homes Assessment Timberlea

 Draught Stopping Timberlea

-If a draught could be noticed from gaps that are not adequate or holes, it needs to be sealed.
+If a draught is noticed from gaps that are not adequate or holes the area needs to be closed.

-What are unreasonable gaps or holes?
+What are the most unreasonable gaps or holes?

-Find the complete specifications regarding the Healthy Homes draught stopping requirements.
+Get the complete information regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections